Kanimbla, Queensland: Geography

 Kanimbla is 6 km west of the city centre.

 The suburb straddles the upper reaches of Moody's Creek and is bordered to the north by the Cairns Western Arterial Road (state route 91).
 The main road that goes through Kanimbla is Ramsey Drive.
 Along the middle of the northern boundary is Whites Gap.
 In the south west elevations reach heights greater than 500 m towards the summit of Mooroobool Peak.
-Cairns Regional Council announced in 2013 that land had been purchased in Kanimbla to build a detention basin to alleviate seasonal flooding in suburbs downstream.

 History

 Kanimbla is situated in the Yidinji traditional Aboriginal country.